A characterization of class groups via sets of lengths: The arithmetic of Krull monoids: Background

-{\bf Monoids and Factorizations.} By a {\it monoid}, we always mean a commutative semigroup with identity which satisfies the cancelation law (that is, if $a,b ,c$ are elements of the monoid with $ab = ac$, then $b = c$ follows).
+{\bf Monoids and Factorizations.} By a {\it monoid}, we mean a commutative semigroup with identity which satisfies the cancellation law (that is, if $a,b ,c$ are elements of the monoid with $ab = ac$, then $b = c$ follows).
 The multiplicative semigroup of non-zero elements of an integral domain is a monoid.
 Let $H$ be a monoid.
 We denote by $H^{\times}$ the set of invertible elements of $H$, by $\mathcal A (H)$ the set of atoms (irreducible elements) of $H$, and by $H_{\red} = H/H^{\times}= \{ a H^{\times} \mid a \in H \}$ the associated reduced monoid of $H$.
+A monoid $F$ is free abelian, with basis $P \subset F$, and we write $F =\mathcal F (P)$ if every $a \in F$ has a unique representation of the form